 More About Whale Sharks

-which causes the water to look like it is “boiling.”
+Whale sharks sightings usually occur in the middle of large boils or bait balls.
+Boils involve large groups of tuna feeding which causes the water to look like it is “boiling.”
 The tuna are preying on smaller fish at the surface.
 Birds are often seen from a distance, hovering above, as they too feed on these small fish.
-Luckily the whale sharks have the same appetite and will often be found in the middle of one of these feeding frenzies.
-They rise up from the deep and drive all of the small fish to the surface to feed where the birds and larger fish are waiting as well.
+Luckily the whale sharks have the same appetite.
+They are often found in the middle of one of these feeding frenzies.
+They drive all of the small fish to the surface to feed where the larger fish are waiting.

 A whale sighting adventure is exhilarating, but once you’ve finished for the day you’ll be ready to rest your fins at Anthony’s Key Resort.
 Our overwater bungalows include king-size bedding accommodations, Ixora Spa Bath products, and stunning views of the Caribbean.

 Book one of our daily dive packages and enjoy a day under the sea with the ocean’s greatest wonders.
 Each package includes hotel accommodations, a full meal plan, three single tank boat dives per day, airport transfers, welcome drink and orientation, admission to Roatan Museum, and a kayak or stand-up paddleboat.
 We can’t wait to welcome you to Roatan!